Qual è il processo passo dopo passo per realizzare prototipi di anime?

 • Reserve 0.1–0.2mm splicing gaps between parts (ensures tight assembly later).

-Proper slicing parameters and material selection directly impact print quality—especially for intricate anime details (PER ESEMPIO., fingers, facial features).
+Proper slicing parameters and material selection directly impact print quality—especially for intricate anime details (per esempio., fingers, facial features).

 3.1 Slicing Parameter Settings

-Altezza strato0.1–0,2 mmStrati più sottili (0.1mm) capture fine details (PER ESEMPIO., eye pupils); 0.2mm balances speed/quality.
+Altezza dello strato0.1–0,2 mmThinner layers (0.1mm) capture fine details (per esempio., eye pupils); 0.2mm balances speed/quality.

-Support Structure40–60% densityAdds removable support for suspended parts (PER ESEMPIO., Tanjiro’s floating hair, knife blade tip).
+Support Structure40–60% densityAdds removable support for suspended parts (per esempio., Tanjiro’s floating hair, knife blade tip).

-3.2 Selezione del materiale
+3.2 Selezione dei materiali

 Choose based on prototype purpose and detail needs:

-Tipo di materialeVantaggi chiaveIdeale per
+Tipo materialeVantaggi principaliIdeale per

-Special ResinsLight-transmitting resin (for luminous parts: PER ESEMPIO., demon slayer marks); metallic PLA (for weapon shine).Functional or decorative accents.
+Special ResinsLight-transmitting resin (for luminous parts: per esempio., demon slayer marks); metallic PLA (for weapon shine).Functional or decorative accents.

 4. 3D Stampa & Post-elaborazione: Refine the Model